urbanbigdatacentre/geopandas_lab/README.md

 ```

-More information about creating python virtual environment with conda from [here][blog].
+More information about creating python virtual environment with conda can be found from [here][blog].

 [blog]: https://heartbeat.fritz.ai/creating-python-virtual-environments-with-conda-why-and-how-180ebd02d1db